Kh4n/RTCBoost/README.md

 To achieve the second goal, the boost server does not know anything about the data.
 When a user first downloads something, they tell the server what file they have.
 When another user tries to download the same thing, they ask the boost server join a swarm and find peers who might already have it.
 Then, once they connect with each other, they exchange what pieces they have.
 They can then request the necessary pieces.
 The larger the swarm, the more pieces can be simultaneously downloaded.

-All this is well and good, if it werent for the littany of issues that come with this approach :)
+All this is well and good, if it weren't for the litany of issues that come with this approach :)
 I will list some here:
 - Verification of pieces is tough.
 Since we are trying to go for as little setup as possible, we need to calculate hashes on the fly.
 This is not a free operation, unfortunately.
 Browsers are getting faster, though, so it may not be as bad as it seems
 - Peer connection stability isn't the greatest